xanderhades/railsgoat/notes.md

 I then merged this PR to see the results on the master branch.

 Of course I forgot to force 'squash merging' so the commit history on master is somewhat polluted, but I hope you will forgive me.
+In the real world, I use squash commit and use my PR title as the commit message.

 See scanning results here: https://github.com/xanderhades/railsgoat/security/code-scanning